ostrich/plasma-share-uploader/README.md

 ```

 Plugins install to the Purpose plugin directory (`${KDE_INSTALL_QTPLUGINDIR}/kf6/purpose`).
-Restart Dolphin/Gwenview after installing so the new share action shows up.
+Restart Dolphin/Gwenview/other Purpose-share-enabled app after installing so the new share action shows up.

 ## Targets